frodal/SCMM-hypo/README.md

 To run the tests:

 1. Compile the subroutine using method nr.
 2 above, for both Abaqus/Explicit and Abaqus/Standard, `library-dir` should point to the `SCMM-hypo` folder
-2. Edit the `abaqus_v6.env` file in the `./Tests/Abaqus/` folder so that it points to the folder where the compiled libraries are located, i.e., edit the entry `usub_lib_dir='library-dir'`
-3. Make sure that you have Abaqus and Python 3 installed with the necessary Python libraries (See `./Tests/Test.py`)
+2. Make sure that you have Abaqus and Python 3 installed with the necessary Python libraries (See `./Tests/Test.py`)
-4. Change the current directory to the `SCMM-hypo` folder
+3. Change the current directory to the `SCMM-hypo` folder
-5. Run the command: `python ./Tests/Test.py run` to run the tests (The flag `--interactive_off` can be appended this command to run all the Abaqus tests simultaneously)
+4. Run the command: `python ./Tests/Test.py run` to run the tests (If the subroutine has been compiled with the CCCP model append the flag `--cccp`.
+The flag `--interactive` can be appended this command to run all the Abaqus tests with the same flag)
-6. When the Abaqus jobs have finished, run the command: `python ./Tests/Test.py post` to post-process the tests (The flag `--plot` can be appended this command to plot the results)
+5. When the Abaqus jobs have finished, run the command: `python ./Tests/Test.py post` to post-process the tests (If the tests has been run with the CCCP model append the flag `--cccp`.
+The flag `--plot` can be appended this command to plot the results)
-7. To clean the test directory, run the command: `python ./Tests/Test.py clean`
+6. To clean the test directory, run the command: `python ./Tests/Test.py clean`

 ## Contributing